issllamita/monty/README.md

 	* it finds an error in the file
 	* an error occured

-- If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status **EXIT_FAILURE**.
+- If you can’t malloc anymore, print the error message **Error: malloc failed**, followed by a new line, and exit with status **EXIT_FAILURE**.
-You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)
+You have to use malloc and free and are not allowed to use any other function from **man malloc** (realloc, calloc, …)

 ## AUTHORS :black_nib: